sameeyaa/Circle-CI/README.md

-# ** Circle CI and Unit tests **
+ # **Circle CI and Unit tests**

-This repository unit tests my codes to ensure they run successfully and there is no errors
+This repository unit tests designed to validate the functionality and reliability of my coding projects.
+These tests ensure that there are no bugs in my code and data analysed is accurate.

-Circle CI ensures my code is continuously integrated and regular checks occur when I make updates to my code
+## **Contunuoys Integration with Circle CI**
+CircleCi is directly linked to this repository and automatically tests the success of my code when new changes are committed into the repository; this ensures code stability and helps keep my code to the most updated version.

+### **Files Tested:**
-This repository unit tests certain files from the DAT5501-Portfolio Repository:
+The repository unit tests selected files from the DAT5501-Portfolio Repository, including:
-- duration calender
+- Duration Calender
--line fitting graphs
+- Line fitting graphs
--rock,paper,scissors game
--simple unit test
--digital pet
+- Interactional digital pet
--fitting and forecasting

-Run unit tests by typing pytest -v in terminal for all unit tests to run simultaneously To test one specific unit test, type in the terminal. "pytest {file_name}"
+- rock.paper,scissors time pass game
+- simple unit tests

+### **Running tests**
+To run all tests simultaneously, in the terminal simply run 'pytest -v'

+To run tests for a specific file, in the terminal run 'pytest {file_name}.py'